outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

       - incorrect position/structure/rule/direction

+      - what problems are not solvable?

+        - in the universe, if you deployed a perfect computer to every smallest unit of matter/energy/info, what could you not compute?
+          - for example, you couldnt compute the optimal combinations of all the other units in each unit, because the computation would involve observing other units in a way that might require them to do no processing while being observed, and this might prevent the computation from being completed by each unit of matter containing a computation device, such as a superposition

   ### Problem Source Identification

     - example: if a bottle containing juice is the only thing someone drinks regularly and it makes them sick, how do you figure out that it's most probably bc of a chemical on the inner lining of the bottle, programmatically - ranking less probable causes as well